kdingle88/evercraft-springboot/README.md

 > As a player I want to play a Paladin so that I can smite evil, write wrongs, and be a self-righteous jerk

 - has 8 hit points per level instead of 5
-- +2 to attack and damage when attacking Evil characters
+- +2 to attack and damage when attacking Evil adventurers
-- does triple damage when critting on an Evil character (i.e. add the +2 bonus for a regular attack, and then triple that)
+- does triple damage when critting on an Evil adventurer (i.e. add the +2 bonus for a regular attack, and then triple that)
 - attacks roll is increased by 1 for every level instead of every other level
 - can only have Good alignment

 ### Iteration 3 - Races

-Races that a character can be.
+Races that a adventurer can be.

 #### Feature: Characters Have Races

 > As a player I want to play a Human so that I can be boring and unoriginal

-- all characters default to Human
+- all adventurers default to Human

-> As a player I want a character to have races other than Human that customize its capabilities so that I can play more interesting characters and wont be boring and unoriginal
+> As a player I want a adventurer to have races other than Human that customize its capabilities so that I can play more interesting adventurers and wont be boring and unoriginal

 ##### Ideas